petehep/interactive-Aus-map/USER_MANUAL_v3.1.md

 **Try:**
 1. Make sure you have **at least 2 stops** in itinerary
+2. Click the **"Update Route"** button (don't wait for automatic update - it doesn't auto-update!)
-2. Check your **internet connection**
+3. Check your **internet connection**
-3. Wait 5-10 seconds (routing takes time)
+4. Wait 5-10 seconds after clicking Update Route (routing takes time)
-4. Remove and re-add the last stop
+5. If still not working, remove and re-add the last stop, then click Update Route again
-5. Refresh the page
+6. Refresh the page as a last resort

 ### "I can't see places I added"